tomjspain/mecPortal-experiment1/_models/pdac_gem.md

 <div class="box">
 	<p> Validation are reported in terms of Calibration, Discrimination and Somers' D.
-	Calibration is reported in terms of the Mallows C-Statistic and by regressing the fitted linear predictor against the outcome (Slope).
+	Calibration is reported in terms of the Mallows C-Statistic and by regressing the fitted linear predictor against the outcome (Slope). <br>

 	Discrimination is evaluated by categorising patients into 4 risk groups.
-	Risk groups are determined by the quartiles of the linear predictor and compared graphically and by evaluating the relative risk by fitting a univariable Cox Proportional Hazards Models.
+	Risk groups are determined by the 25th, 50th and 75th centiles of the linear predictor and compared graphically and by evaluating the relative risk by fitting a univariable Cox Proportional Hazards Model.
 	</p>
 </div>